luciocf/CP-Problems/README.md

 # Problems

-My solutions to Competitive Programming problems.
+My solutions to problems from Informatics Olympiads and Competitive Programming websites.